tetujin/JNikeAPI/README.md

 Install
 --------
+case of using in Eclise:
 1. download this code
-2. starting eclipse and import this code ("file"->"import"->select this folder)
+2. start the eclipse and import this code ("file"->"import"->select this folder)

 Preparation